VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Integration with parcel data could potentially reduce the need for duplicative mapping needed by other state initiatives

 ## 11.2 Justification
 [Act 171](https://legislature.vermont.gov/Documents/2022/Docs/ACTS/ACT171/ACT171%20As%20Enacted.pdf) is an initiative focused on land records modernization through the Vermont State Archives and Records Administration office (VSARA).
 VSARA was tasked with consulting the Joint Fiscal Office, Vermont League of Cities and Towns, Vermont Municipal Clerks' and Treasurers' Association, representatives from banking, bar, title insurance, and real industry industry, and other interested parties to assess the fiscal, governance, and operational sustainability of modernization.
-A [report](https://outside.vermont.gov/dept/sos/VSARA/Reports/VSARA_2024LegislativeReport_Act171_2022.pdf) was produced suggesting the benefits of an enterprise-wide systems approach to modernization, including consistency and uniformity.
-Digital land records offer many benefits similar to those above related to standardized statewide CAMA (see [Appendix C](https://outside.vermont.gov/dept/sos/VSARA/Reports/VSARA_2024LegislativeReport_Act171_2022.pdf#page=21), for example); efforts to make all of this information publicly available in a consistent format statewide would have far reaching applicability and long-term cost savings.
+A [report](https://outside.vermont.gov/dept/sos/VSARA/Reports/VSARA_2024LegislativeReport_Act171_2022.pdf) was produced suggesting the benefits of an enterprise-wide systems approach to modernization, including overall consistency and uniformity.
+Digital land records offer many benefits similar to those above related to standardized statewide CAMA (see [Appendix C](https://outside.vermont.gov/dept/sos/VSARA/Reports/VSARA_2024LegislativeReport_Act171_2022.pdf#page=21), for example).

+The overlap in efforts to standardize, modernize, and streamline multiple veins of property-related data suggest the need for and advantage of combining such initiatives.
+Openly accessible, statewide data containing ownership history, property information, and spatial representation would have far reaching appplicability and long-term cost savings.

 As an example of utility, the [Protected Lands](https://geodata.vermont.gov/datasets/VCGI::vt-protected-lands-database/about) database could be enhanced through the inclusion of authoritative, digital land records indicating ownership and easements linked to parcel geometry.